ash0080/gun.doc.cn/RAD.md

 gun.get('friends').get({'.': {'>': 'dave', '<': 'fred'}, '%': 50000}).once().map().once(cb)
 ```

+You can pass `{'<': 'zach', '-': 1}` to have the byte limit go in reverse lexical direction.

 Lexical gets are matched based in order of cascading specificness:

  1. `=` exact match.
 If `{'=': 'key'}` is specified, (1 >) will not match.